Osprey Photo Workshops & Tours

 - Well-researched and planned itineraries.

-- Image critiques during weekend workshops for immediate feedback.
+- Image critiques during multiple day workshops for immediate feedback.

 - Relaxed, friendly environment to foster learning.